-The easiest way to apply to Heritage College is to set up a meeting with one of our admission specialists.
+The easiest way to apply to Heritage College is to contact us and set up a meeting with one of our admission specialists.
 They will be able to walk you through each step of the application, from picking the program that’s right for you, to helping you apply for scholarships, awards and student aid from the government of Alberta.

+Please visit our Scholarships and Grants page for current opportunities.
 You can also visit the Alberta Learning Information Services’ (ALIS) website for more information about our programs, career planning, admissions requirements, and provincial financial aid.

 Students must meet ONE of the following criteria:

 - an Alberta high school diploma, verified by transcript

 - a non-Alberta high school transcript from another province in Canada

 - a General Equivalency Diploma (G.E.D.)